Wahl-lab/Heiser_BrainwideMicrostrokes/README.md

+# Brain-wide microstrokes affect the stability of memory circuits in the hippocampus - Heiser et al., 2025
-# Introduction
+## Introduction
 This document shall serve as a manual for the code used to process and analyze data for the manuscript titled “Brain-wide microstrokes affect the stability of memory circuits in the hippocampus”.
 It outlines the functionality and order of execution of the enclosed Python scripts, as well as the figure panels which this data contributed to.

 The research data management and analysis was mostly performed with DataJoint (Yatsenko et al., 2015), a MySQL-based database environment for research data management and analysis pipelines.
 Here, analyzed data is stored in tables, which include the code that was used to produce this data in the `make()` function of that table.
 Each table corresponds to one processing step within the analysis pipeline.
 For more information about DataJoint, please see the official documentation: https://datajoint.com/docs/core/datajoint-python/0.14/.

 Thus, most scripts do not rely on files for accessing the experimental and analysis data, but are based on DataJoint’s syntax and rely on the locally hosted MySQL database to load and store the data.
 The provided scripts contain the tables and associated, documented code.
 The tables which are part of the core analysis pipeline are described in this document in more detail.
 To further facilitate the code review and increase comprehensibility, exemplary files containing relevant output data of intermediate analysis steps are enclosed to functions when applicable.

-# System requirements
+## System requirements
 - Main software dependencies and versions:
   - see [`requirements.txt`](/requirements.txt) file for main codebase
   - see [`requirements_caiman.txt`](/requirements_caiman.txt) file for CaImAn-specific scripts

-# Installation and demo
+## Installation and demo
 As mentioned in the introduction, scripts relying on DataJoint are not executable in the current form without direct access to the local database.
 Instead, great effort has been made to document and annotate the code as much as possible, and provide example input and output data wherever possible.
 Scripts written by Filippo Kiessler and Prof. Julijana Gjorgjieva should be executable, with all necessary data being provided within the [`functional_connectivity/Kiessler_Gjorgjieva/data`](/functional_connectivity/Kiessler_Gjorgjieva/data) directory.
 Small adjustments to local paths referencing these data files may be necessary when executing the scripts.
 Please refer to the [Readme file](/functional_connectivity/Kiessler_Gjorgjieva/README.txt) for a more detailed description of each script.

-# Structure of provided data
+## Structure of provided data
 - If not stated otherwise, exemplary data files are from the same single session: mouse 41, recorded on 2020-08-24, one day before microsphere injection (“healthy” period)
 - Calcium imaging files from two-photon microscope are provided as TIF files (readable with ImageJ)
 - Dictionaries are provided as txt files in JSON format